Pamoi/datavalanche/README.md

 The goal of our project is to highlight the causes of avalanches which kill around 30 people per year in Switzerland.
 We use a public data on mortal avalanche accidents available on the Schnee- und Lawinenforschung's website: http://www.slf.ch/praevention/lawinenunfaelle/unfaelle_langj/index_EN.

-We also use meteo data from the few days preceding an accident as the weather plays a major role in the formation of fragile snow layers.
+We also use weather data from the few days preceding an accident as the weather plays a major role in the formation of fragile snow layers.
 For this we use the data available at: http://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/

-Those datasets allow us to explore the different factors involved in avalanches with different vizualisations.
+Those datasets allow us to explore the different factors involved in avalanches with different visualizations.

 ## Data description